-Mandatory activities to ensure the visibility of the project and programme
+Mandatory requirements to ensure the visibility of the project and programme

 The project beneficiaries (Lead Partner and Partners) shall take all actions to acknowledge the financial support of the European Union, as foreseen by provisions of Commission Implementing Regulation no 1059/2021.
 Programme visual identity shall be displayed on all internal communication materials, as well as on the information and promotion materials aimed at raising awareness of the public on EU contribution.